Sivas Kumru Güvercin

-The Sivas Kumru Güvercin or Sivas Dove Pigeon is a rather quite petite pigeon originated from Turkey.
-It belongs to voice pigeons family and mostly kept in the Sivas region of the country.
-One of its main characteristics is its unique and distinctive high pitch sound it makes like none other pigeon breed known.
-They are one of the smallest breeds of pigeons in the world today.
-Adults weighing less than 250 gram (7 ounces).
+The Sivas Kumru Güvercin or Sivas Dove Pigeon is a rather petite pigeon originated from Turkey.
+It belongs to the voice pigeons family and is mostly kept in the Sivas region of the country.
+One of its main characteristics is the unique and distinctive high-pitched sound it makes.
+It is one of the smallest breeds of pigeons in the world today, with adults weighing less than 250 grams (7 ounces).